Calling peak inflation: Five questions for the ECB

 LONDON, Dec 9 (Reuters) - The European Central Bank

-meets next Thursday and looks set to slow the pace of aggressive
+meets this Thursday and looks set to slow the pace of aggressive

 interest rate hikes as inflationary pressures finally show signs